corndeladmin/tech-docs/src/js-video/logical-operators.md

 ## Using the operators

-Here are a few examples showing how these operators might be used in computer
-programs:
+Here are some examples of using the operators:

 ::: code-group